King Crimson: 1971–1972: Islands

-In order to fulfill touring contracts in the United States in 1972, King Crimson reformed with the intention of disbanding immediately after the tour.
-Recordings from various North American dates between January and February 1972 were released as Earthbound in June of that year.
-The album was noted for its performance style, that occasionally veered towards funk, and for Burrell's scat singing on the improvised pieces, but was criticised for its sub-par sound quality.
-Further, better-quality, live recordings from this era would be released in 2002 as Ladies of the Road and in 2017 on the Sailors' Tales (1970–1972) box set.
+In order to fulfill touring contracts in the United States in 1972, Fripp, Collins, Burrell, and Wallace reformed with the intention of disbanding immediately after the tour.
+Recordings from various North American dates during January and February 1972 were released as Earthbound in June of that year.
+The album was noted for its performance style, that occasionally veered towards funk, and for Burrell's scat singing on the improvised pieces, but was criticised for its poor sound quality.
+Better-quality live recordings from this era would be released in 2002 as Ladies of the Road and in 2017 on the Sailors' Tales (1970–1972) box set.

 By this time the musical rift between Fripp and the rest of the band had grown very wide.
-Wallace, Burrell and Collins favoured improvised blues and funk.
-Fripp would later describe the 1971–1972 line-up as more of a jam band than an "improvising" band, an opinion with which Wallace disagreed.
-Personal relations actually improved during the tour to the point where most of the band decided to continue.
-However Fripp opted to part company with the other three, restructuring King Crimson with new musicians, as he felt the other members would not fully engage with the musical direction he now had in mind.
+Wallace, Burrell, and Collins favoured improvised blues- and funk-influenced music; Fripp would later describe the 1971–1972 line-up as more of a jam band than an "improvising" band, an opinion with which Wallace disagreed.
+Personal relations, however, improved during the tour to the point where most of the band wanted to continue; nonetheless, Fripp opted to part company with the other three and reconstitute King Crimson with new musicians, as he felt the other members would not fully engage with the musical direction he now had in mind.
+Collins went on to join Camel, Burrell co-formed Bad Company, and Wallace became a session musician, most notably playing on several Bob Dylan albums and the Traveling Wilburys' first album.